 Many people think that FHA mortgages are only for bad credit, low income buyers.
 This is not really true.
 FHA financing does have more flexible credit requirements, but there is no limit on income at all.
 You can get an FHA first-time home buyer mortgage with a $40,000 income or a $400,000 income.

-FHA mortgage loans are actually very popular with first time buyers because of their flexible credit criteria, as well as low down payments.
+FHA mortgage rates today remain affordable and they are actually very popular with first time buyers because of their flexible credit criteria, as well as low down payments.
 It’s hard for many first-time buyers to afford a down payment because they do not have equity in a current property.

 Millennial home buyer, Scott Carter-Wilson of Riverside, California said, “My realtor suggested I look at FHA for financing because of the minimal deposit requirements.”
 “The FHA mortgage lender was also forgiving of my past credit issues”, said Carter-Wilson.
 This was great news for this millennial that was tired of renting.